veikkonyfors/blog/_posts/2022-01-31-about-quantum-mysteries.md

 In double slit experiment similar thing to tunneling seems to go on.
 Wave function for the photon allows part of photon's 'energy' go through one slit and the rest goes through the other.
 Building up the interference on the other side.

 Doesn't sound so mysterious at all to me.
-I must have misunderstood the whole thing, Feynman would say. ;-)
+I must have misunderstood the whole thing, Feynman might suggest. ;-)

 ## Interference